Sounders finally yield goal in run of play, but unbeaten streak lives on after tie with Whitecaps

 Saturday’s match marked the celebration of Pride but the Whitecaps players wore orange armbands to recognize the discovery of the Cowessess First Nation finding 751 unmarked graves at a Saskatchewan residential school site.
 The remains of 215 children were found at a similar residential school in British Columbia.

 “A tie is like a loss,” Schmetzer said.
-“A lot of those guys in that locker room, they feel in their gut, this was some points dropped at home.”
+“A lot of those guys in that (Sounders) locker room, they feel in their gut, this was some points dropped at home.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.